 Nicole has been a member of the Board since 2007 and was Chairman from 2010 to 2013.
 Between 2010 and 2013 she was also a member of the Alpine Resorts Co-ordinating Council.
 Nicole is a commercial disputes and construction lawyer at Lander & Rogers; is the immediate past Chair of the Litigation Lawyers Section of the Law Institute of Victoria (LIV) and represents the LIV on the Supreme Court Rules Committee & the County Court Building Cases Users Group.
 Her board experience includes having been a director of UFS Dispensaries Ltd for 6 years, a not for profit company which owns and operates a number of pharmacies and associated businesses in and around Ballarat in Western Victoria and she is a Graduate Member of the Australian Institute of Company of Directors.
 In 2001 Nicole was introduced to skiing and Mt Hotham.
 She loved the experience so much she became a member of the lodge Anton Huette in 2005 and later purchased an apartment at Hotham.

 Tim is the Victorian Director of the Australian Industry Group which is one of the most influential industry associations in the country.
 He is a lawyer and former journalist and holds a Master of Business Administration.
 Tim is also Chairman of the Industry Capability Network and the Manufacturing Skills and Training Taskforce.
-He also sits on the Microsurgery Foundation Board and the Environment Minister’s Climate Adaptation Advisory Council.
+He also sits on a number of boards including the Victorian Leadership Group, the Victorian Manufacturing Council and the Industry Skills Consultative Council.

 The functions of the Board, in respect of the alpine resort for which the Board is established under the Alpine Resort (Management) Act 1997 Section 38; are: